UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 HPC system, but Singularity can convert and run Docker containers for you.

 ```
-singularity pull python-3.9.6.sif docker://python:3.9.6-slim-buster
+apptainer pull python-3.9.6.sif docker://python:3.9.6-slim-buster
 ```

-In this case, `singularity pull` is downloading a Docker image, and also converting it into a format that Singularity uses.
-You then use `singularity run` or `singularity exec` on the .sif image as above.
+In this case, `apptainer pull` is downloading a Docker image, and also converting it into a format that Apptainer uses.
+You then use `apptainer run` or `apptainer exec` on the .sif image as above.

 ## Graphical containers in interactive jobs